surjsingh/terraform-aws-vpc/README.md

 ## Getting Started

-- Install the terraform from https://www.terraform.io/downloads.html on your dev environment and clone this repo.
+- Install the terraform from https://www.terraform.io/downloads.html on your dev environment.
+- clone this repo and update the variables.tf file on the root.
 - set up your aws credentials here: `~/.aws/credentials`
 - For running the terraform plan:   `./tfplan.sh`
 - For applying the plan         :   `./tfapply.sh`